+Distribution .- Found frequently in the United States and in Europe.
 Description.-In shape and color this worm resembles the preceding one.
-The Fig. 24-Spi- male is about one-half inch long, the feMICROSTOMA. male three-fourths.
-The tail of the male a, Male b, Female. is coiled in a spiral manner; the tail of the female is straight; she is ovoviviparous.
+The Fig. 32.-SPI- male is about one-half inch long, the fe-ROPTERA MICROSTOMA. male three-fourths.
+The tail of the male a, Male. b, Female, is coiled in a spiral manner; the tail of the female is straight; she is ovoviviparous.
 The caudal extremity of the male is provided with two spiculae of unequal length and two anal papillae.
 The head is provided with two lateral lips.